ovh/docs/pages/web/microsoft-collaborative-solutions/migration_control_panel/guide.en-ca.md

 > [!primary]
 >
-> Your OVHcloud account must first be an administrative contact **and** technical contact for the MX plan service to be migrated, **as well as** for the Email Pro or Exchange service you are migrating to.
+> Your OVHcloud account must first be an administrative contact **and** technical contact for the MX plan service to be migrated, **as well as** for the Exchange service you are migrating to.
 >
 > For more information on editing contacts, please refer to our guide on [managing contacts for your services](https://docs.ovh.com/ca/en/customer/managing-contacts/).
 >